diMosella/donkey-frontend-base/README.md

 The extract-text-webpack-plugin is used to generate `.css` style bundles.
 It's configured (inside `/webpack.config.js`) to use the following postcss-loader.

+#### Uglifyjs plugin

+The uglifyjs-webpack-plugin is used to minify sources for production builds.

 #### Postcss-loader

 Handles loading and processing `.scss`, `.sass` files.
 Is configured with `autoprefixer`, so css lines are prefixed by vendor names.
 Configuration is found in `/postcss.config.js`.